laurentCoach/Competition-SentimentAnalysisClassification/code/README.md

 # Code
 The algorithm that gave me the best result is the SGD.

-I used the Tune_Model.ibpy to tune my model with GridsearchCV.
+I used the Tune_Model.ipynb to tune my model with GridsearchCV.

 # Explanation